 How to Improve Candidate Experience?

 Control the candidate wave so that you can commit time to the best candidates.
-Fewer layers amongst competitors and hiring managers make better applicant encounters.
+Fewer layers among competitors and hiring managers make better applicant encounters.

 Quit separating your competitors through selection representatives and HR gatekeepers.
 The best individuals need acknowledgment.
 Show the candidates that you respect their time, by fulfilling your commitment to meet them at a certain time.